-Course Code Course Credit Content of Subject 80GAS009 Dissertation Work in Advanced Studies VA 2 [5-year doctoral program] Understand the new value that the research results accumulated up to this point bring to their own research field, and promote further leading and advanced research that contributes to the improvement of that field.
+Course Code Course Credit Content of Subject 80GAS009 Dissertation Work in Advanced Studies V A 2 [5-year doctoral program] Understand the new value that the research results accumulated up to this point bring to their own research field, and promote further leading and advanced research that contributes to the improvement of that field.
 In addition, to gain a bird's-eye view of doctoral degree research and understand the academic significance of their research results in the surrounding fields and society.
 [3-year doctoral program] Understand the new value that the research results accumulated up to this point bring to their own research field, and promote further leading and advanced research that contributes to the improvement of that field.
 In this course, students are expected to present the results of their research in academic papers, joint research meetings, symposiums, and conferences in their own research fields, and to obtain objective evaluations from surrounding academic fields.
 80GAS010 Dissertation Work in Advanced Studies VB 2 [5-year doctoral program] Concentrate on the preparation of the doctoral dissertation, organizing the data necessary for the dissertation and conducting research in the literature.
 In addition, students will work on acquiring research data to support their dissertation.
 In the writing of the dissertation, students will learn logical writing techniques and academic ethics in the writing of the dissertation.
 Students will also acquire good presentation skills as needed.
 [3-year doctoral program] Concentrate on the preparation of the doctoral dissertation, organizing the data necessary for the dissertation and conducting research in the literature.
 In addition, students will work on acquiring research data to support their dissertation.
 In the writing of the dissertation, students will learn logical writing techniques and academic ethics in the writing of the dissertation.
-Students will learn logical writing techniques and academic ethics in the writing of the dissertation.
 Students will also acquire good presentation skills as needed.